Cookizz/Android-BadgeLayout/README.md

                 android:background="@color/trans_black"/>

         </com.cookizz.badgelib.BadgeRelativeLayout>

+  In no matter what view hierarchy wrapped by `BdadeRelativeLayout` will it be OK for they two to put except ScrollView and ListView, which may be supported later on.

   2. In your `onCreate()` method, create a DotBadge on `@id/text_1` and a FigureBadge on `@id/text_2` using their default  styles.